-The Early Years Foundation Stage at St Joseph's includes children from the age of 2 to 5 in the governor-led preschool and Reception class.
-The two settings work closely together with the same philosophy and aims to ensure all children have a good start to their education in the school.
+The Early Years Foundation Stage at St Joseph's includes children from the age of 2 to 5 in two classes: St Nicholas (2 - 3 year olds) and St Francis (3 - 5 year olds).
+The two classes work together within the Early Years unit to ensure a smooth transition from the start of school into Key Stage 1.

 At St Joseph’s Catholic Primary School, we recognise the importance of Early Years education in providing the essential foundation for all future learning.
 We acknowledge that play is a powerful medium for learning and that in the Early Years children learn best through well planned play both indoors and outdoors, which will result in them learning with enjoyment and challenge.